ietf-wg-ntp/draft-roughtime/draft-ietf-ntp-roughtime.md

 | 0x58444e49 | INDX                 | [[this memo]] |
 | 0x5a5a5a5a | ZZZZ                 | [[this memo]] |

+## Roughtime Malfeasance MIME type
+IANA is requested to register the "application/roughtime-malfeasance+json" media type.

-## Roughtime Malfeasence MIME type
+## Roughtime Server List MIME type

+IANA is requested to register the "application/roughtime-server+json" media type.

 --- back